Neuroscience Major

 In the second and third year, students begin to complete a series of core neuroscience courses that provide majors with a deep understanding of how the components of the nervous system work together to coordinate physiological and cognitive functions and how changes in regulation can impact thought and action.
 Neuroscience students add breadth to their major by exploring electives within multiple fields of study (e.g., biology, computer science, data science, pharmacology, physics, psychology), that extend disciplinary boundaries and provide opportunities to explore areas of interest.
 A series of introductory and advanced research core courses, labs, and elective experiences “cap” the program, enabling students to demonstrate expertise with techniques and topics.

-4. Scientific Reasoning: Students will demonstrate the ability to use scientific reasoning to systematically explore ideas, issues, objects or works through the collection and analysis of evidence that results in informed conclusions or judgments.
+Goal 1: Scientific Reasoning: Students will demonstrate the ability to use scientific reasoning to systematically explore ideas, issues, objects or works.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: